Table of Contents

 Specifically, Xarelto is used to prevent (or treat) deep venous thrombosis (DVT).
 In DVT, blood clots form the vessels in the legs.
 When a DVT clot becomes loose, it can travel to the lungs and cause a blockage.
 This blockage in the blood vessels of the lungs is called a pulmonary embolism (PE).
 Xarelto may be used for several days after surgery to prevent a DVT or PE.

 Xarelto may also be used to treat DVT or PE shall they occur and for the reduction in the risk of recurrence.
 Xarelto reduces the risk of blood clots happening again.
+You can purchase discount Xarelto prescriptions online through a Canadian pharmacy on Canada Drug Warehouse.

 b.
 Xarelto for Patients with Non-Valvular Atrial Fibrillation